What is Dropshipping, and How Does It Work?

 Simplify this task with Shopify, the best platform to start dropshipping quickly and efficiently.

-Or, you can even open an online store directly on ecommerce platforms like Amazon, eBay, or AliExpress, but this is rarely used for Dropshipping and not recommended for this business model.
+You can even open an online store directly on e-commerce platforms like Amazon, eBay, or AliExpress.

 2. Sell the Right Products.

-Choosing from millions of products under numerous categories can take a lot of work, so decide what market you want to target first.
+Choosing from millions of products under numerous categories can take much work, so decide what market you want to target first.

 Perform market research to learn the latest trends.